fernandatote/Google-Translate-API-Tutorial/README.md

 ### What is it?
 A simple tutorial on how to use Google Cloud Translate API.

-Check tutorial page at http://fernandatote.com/projects/translate and us these GitHub files to reproduce it.
+Check tutorial page at http://fernandatote.com/projects/translate and use these GitHub files to reproduce it.

 ### Technical Architecture